alvinlohtpgit/onespaceatatime/projectdescription.md

     - Users can add, edit, delete, and reorder tasks.
     - The first item in the list is always displayed in a prominent "Doing Now" box at the top of the UI.
     - Drag-and-drop reordering is implemented using vue.draggable.next.
+    - The user can click on a "Pop-Out" icon which will render another browser window with the same task list but as a minimalistic browser window with little to no windows decoration except for vertical scrollbars if the page is long.

 2. **Offline-First Data Storage**
     - All tasks are stored locally using PouchDB.